tlhutch/test-playbooks/docs/test_plans/features/36_supported_cli.md

 - Why was `scm_type` and `organization` not required to make a project
   - just the way the api works
 - removed tabulate dependency
+- jq will remain optional dependency that is left as exercise for the reader to install because we don't want to build it

 # candidates for RFE's
 - Relaunch implementation across board